paschmann/OpenAero/README.md

 Extremely important: ALWAYS assemble the base and accessories before installing them on your bike, to ensure no bolts or hardware will scratch or protrude into your bike frame or mounting hardware.

+### ⚠️ Risk Disclaimer
+This project and its associated files are provided for informational and non-commercial purposes only.
+All components are intended for mounting lightweight bicycle accessories only (e.g., lights, bottles, small electronics).
+These parts are not designed, tested, or approved for any load-bearing or safety-critical applications involving human weight or structural support.

+By using or modifying these designs, you agree to assume all risks and responsibilities.
+The developer(s) and contributors are not liable for any injury, damage, or loss arising from the use or misuse of these components.

+Always use common sense and test parts thoroughly in safe conditions before deploying them on a bicycle.

 ## Want to help?

 Read our [Contributing Guide](CONTRIBUTING.md)